Yesterday evening, I took a seat in my car, just to relax a bit.

 I don't know if you know this book, but chances are you never came across this particular translation, which I think is the most beautiful one existing so far.
 I'm talking about the Tao Te Ching.

-Now I think of it in terms of time.
+Then I thought of it in terms of distance.

 I was standing in the shower, spraying myself down with a pressure sprayer that I believe was originally built for spraying pesticides or herbicides – poison.